-At Robert W. Baird & Co.
-Incorporated (“Baird”), we believe our customers should have complete confidence in the safety of their assets held at our firm.
-Following is a brief description of our firm and a detailed description of the number of ways in which our customer’s assets are protected.
+We believe our clients should have full confidence in the safety of their assets held at Baird.
+Read more below about the strength of our firm and the number of ways in which our client’s assets are protected.

 Securities Investor Protection Corporation (SIPC)

 We are also a member of the Securities Investor Protection Corporation (SIPC).
 In the unlikely event of our insolvency, securities in your account are protected up to $500,000, which includes a $250,000 limit for cash awaiting reinvestment in the event such assets are missing.
 Clients owning accounts at a failed institution in different capacities in addition to their individual capacity may be eligible for additional protection.
 Segregated customer assets will not be subject to claims against an insolvent firm’s bankruptcy estate.
 For more information, visit www.SIPC.org.